An Election Law Guide for Colorado Residents

 - A valid U.S. passport

-- A valid government employee identification card
+- A valid government employee ID

-- A copy of a current (within the last 60 days) utility bill, bank statement, government check, paycheck, or other government document that shows the name and address of the elector.
+- A copy of a current (within the last 60 days) utility bill, bank statement, government check, paycheck, or other government document that shows the name and address of the elector

 - A valid Medicare or Medicaid card issued by the Centers for Medicare and Medicaid Services